msg555/dustapi-docs/docs/_build/dustapi.rst

     the direction of 'direction' +/- spreadAngle.

-    The top/bottom/left/right flags indicate which types of surfaces can be affected.  'affectSpikes' indicates if spieks should be overwritten, 'overwrite' indicates if only edges with no filth should be affected.
+    The top/bottom/left/right flags indicate which types of surfaces can be affected.  'affectSpikes' indicates if spikes should be overwritten, 'overwrite' indicates if only edges with no filth should be affected.

     Affected tiles with have their edge type set to 'type'.
 See tilefilth